mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Move pretend page down a bit so we dont hide the page title
+* Remove ellipsis because they look ugly in RTL languages

 = 1.3.0 =
 * Improved print page to look more like a print preview
 * Use submit inputs instead of buttons because themes generally style them better